Bixal/methods/pages/about.md

 ## Go behind the scenes
 In keeping with the spirit of the original 18F project, this project is also completely open source.
 You are free to copy, share, or reuse this [as you wish](https://github.com/Bixal/methods/blob/master/LICENSE.md).
 We also welcome input from the public, whether it’s correcting a typo or suggesting a new method to include.
 You can see our [guidelines for contributing on GitHub](https://github.com/Bixal/methods/blob/master/CONTRIBUTING.md).

-This is a test to see if Brianna has access to edit pages.